cityofaustin/Residential-Permitting/_projects/interior-remodel/consult.md

 ## How can I get a free in-person consultation?

-All consultations take place at [Residential Plan Review](/contact/#residential-plan-review)&nbsp;at One Texas Center.
+All consultations take place at [Residential Plan Review](/contact/#residential-plan-review) at One Texas Center.

 There are two ways to sign up for your free 20 minute in-person consultation:

-* Sign up in person at the QLess Kiosk at the Residential Plan Review.
+* Sign up in person at the QLess Kiosk at the [Residential Plan Review](/contact/#residential-plan-review)
-* Or save time by joining the line remotely on the&nbsp;[QLess website](https://kiosk.qless.com/kiosk/app/home/19062?queues=63813,65072,64852,64862,66812).
+* Or save time by joining the line remotely on the [QLess website](https://kiosk.qless.com/kiosk/app/home/19062?queues=63813,65072,64852,64862,66812).

 If you sign up remotely on the [QLess website](https://kiosk.qless.com/kiosk/app/home/19062?queues=63813,65072,64852,64862,66812), please fill out your name and phone number.
 Click on Residential-Zoning & Process Help, and select Process/Application Guidance.
 You will receive a text with your estimated service time.
 Follow the text prompts to receive updates, get out of line, or to get help with any questions you may have.